-16 It is likely that both of these accounts omitted an additional detail: of a woman being ordained to be a queen to her husband, as women now are ordained in their initiatory washing and anointing ceremony.
-When Vilate Kimball received her second anointing in the Nauvoo Temple on 8 January 1846, she was anointed "a Queen & Priestess unto her Husband" (Book of Anointings, 4).
+^{70.} Lewis, Narrative, 8.
+It is likely that both these accounts omitted an additional detail: that of a woman being ordained to be a queen to her husband, as women now are ordained in their initiatory washing and anointing ceremony.
+When Vilate Kimball received her second anointing in the Nauvoo Temple on 8 January 1846, she was anointed "a Queen & Priestess unto her Husband" (Book of Anointings, c1845-46, p.
+4, typescript in my possession; original in LDS Historical Department Archives).